hedgedoc/hedgedoc/docs/content/concepts/user-profiles.md

 HedgeDoc 2 supports multiple authentication methods per user.
-These are called *identities* and each identity is backed by an auth provider (like OAuth, SAML, LDAP or internal auth).
+These are called *identities* and each identity is backed by an auth provider (like OIDC, LDAP or internal auth).

 One of a users identities may be marked as *sync source*.
 This identity is used to automatically update profile attributes like the